firstandthird/hapi-micro-mail/README.md

 ## Render Email

 micro-mail also hosts an email template rendering service.
 Identical to view rendering with HTML pages, you pass it some data and the name of the template and it will fill out the template using the data you provided.
 You can use the `renderEmail()` function to preview what your email will look like with a given set of data.
-It will not actually send the email, just return back the email packet so you can verify what it will look like before you send it out:
+It will not actually send the email, just return back the email packet so you can verify what it will look like before you send it out.

-`renderEmail()` accepts all of the fields that the `sendEmail()` function accepts.
-The only difference is that it won't actually send the email and instead just returns the email content:

 So if your micro-mail server has a template named `welcome-email`: